mmichellesvv/Color-Blindless-Detection/README.md

 In the future, this work could support the development of adaptive tools to improve color accessibility and visualization for colorblind users.

 ## Installation
-To set up this project, follow these steps:
+To set up this project - clone the repository:
-1. Clone the repository:
    ```bash
    git clone https://github.com/your-username/unique-colors-colorblindness.git
    ```